Garden Maze Planning Checklist

 Spiral Maze Pattern

-- • Perfect for events
+- Good for boutique gardens and events

 Professional Design Principles